THE SUN AND YOUR HEALTH

 SUN TAN LOTIONS AND CREAMS

-This should be avoided in all cases.
-Most of these lotions and creams are horrible concoctions of artificial chemical odors, chemical un blockers, and plenty of additives and preservatives.
+Most of these should be avoided.
+Most of these lotions and creams are horrible concoctions of artificial chemical odors, chemical UV blockers, and plenty of additives and preservatives.
 They are almost as dangerous as getting a sun burn, and maybe worse if you use them often.

 The latest horror in sun tanning lotions and creams is to use nano-particles of zinc or titanium in sun tan lotions.
 These are ALL TOXIC.
 Please stay away from all sun tan lotions, as they all are going to this “latest, greatest technology”.
 The problem is the nano-particles, which just means very small, are much more easily absorbed into the body through the skin, and go to the liver and elsewhere causing toxicity to one degree or another.